Cain vs CyCreek Football 10/2/2020 @ 7pm.

 Section 11.
 Proxy.
 No voting by proxy will be allowed.

 Section 2.
 Fundraising Committee.
 In accordance with the Klein Independent School District Booster Club Guidelines, the President and Treasurer shall be ex officio members of the Fundraising Committee.
 The chairperson of the Fundraising Committee shall be vetted and appointed by the Executive Board and voted in by a simple majority of the KCBA Board.
 If or until the KCBA Executive Board appoints the chairperson of the Fundraising Committee, the KCBA President and Treasurer shall be the default Fundraising Committee Co-Chairs.
 The Fundraising Committee chairperson shall, in turn, appoint or accept volunteer committee members.
 For each fundraising activity, the Fundraising chairperson shall appoint an individual fundraiser point of contact or committee.
+The Fundraising Chair has fiscal authority to the fundraising account of KCBA only.

 Section 3.
 Standing Committees.
 The Standing Committees are chaired by members in Good Standing who are voted in by the KCBA Board.
 Each Standing Committee chairperson shall, in turn, appoint or accept volunteer committee members.